 On July 9, 2006, Malta House of Care welcomed its first patients to St. Peter’s Church at 160 Main Street in Hartford.
 By year-end, Malta had provided 477 free patient visits to people who would have otherwise gone without needed medical attention–or would have ultimately ended up in a local hospital emergency room.

-Today, the big, white, iconic Malta van and its passionate corps of medical volunteers visits several neighborhoods–Asylum Hill, the South End of Hartford, plus Burnside Avenue in East Hartford–and serves about 2,500 uninsured adults.
+Today, the big, white, iconic Malta van and its passionate corps of medical volunteers visits two neighborhoods in Hartford – Asylum Hill and the South End – as well as the Burnside Avenue neighborhood in East Hartford and serves about 1,800 uninsured adults.